aristanetworks/vane/docs/api_cli/cli.md

 ```

-**inventory.yaml** : this file can be downloaded from ACT
+**inventory.yaml** : this file can be downloaded from ACT (if running
-from the view which reflects your deployed lab.
+Vane against a virtual ACT lab) from the view which reflects
+your deployed lab.
+The inventory.yaml file abides by the following
+format.

 ``` yaml title=" Sample inventory.yaml"
 all: